Lent, Holy Week & Easter

 -

-Palm Sunday commemorates the entrance of the Messiah into Jerusalem.
+Palm Sunday - April 13th - commemorates the entrance of the Messiah into Jerusalem.
 The service begins with the Blessing of the Palms and the reading of the Gospel's account of how Jesus humbly rode on a donkey and His people honored him by laying the palms under His feet.
-The service includes the Passion story of Jesus' capture, suffering, and death
+The service includes the Passion story of Jesus' capture, suffering, and death.

 -